A receiver is a must-have component in your audio system if you expect to enjoy a solid audio performance in your media room.

 These were created to help connect your receiver to an external amplifier, which eases your receiver’s burden.
 Fortunately, they also work with powered speakers.

-The number of line outs/ pre-outs that your receiver will determine the number of powered speakers you can connect.
+The number of line outs/ pre-outs that your receiver provides determines the number of powered speakers you can connect.

 That also expands your home theater system beyond the channels it’s designed to support.
 Fortunately, most receivers on the market feature pre-outs, though older models might not.